oab1/VoronMods/v2.2 Sherpa Mini Toolhead/Readme.md

 Compact toolhead with direct drive extruder weighing in at 265 grams with steel hardware.
 Features a modified sherpa mini extruder for tighter integration with hotend, 30mm  fan, dual 4010 part cooling fants, a magnetic probe and optional cover for mounting a Huvud toolhead PCB.

-There are 3 options.
+There are 3 versions.
 The major difference is the X-carriage:

-(1) Voron dual mgn9h with inductive probe and cable chains (2) Redoubt dual mgn9h with dockable magnetic probe and umbilical cord (3) Redoubt dual mgn9h + HUVUD toolhead PCB (different connector cover and fan front plate)
+(1) Voron dual mgn9h with inductive probe and cable chains

+(2) Redoubt dual mgn9h with dockable magnetic probe and umbilical cord

+(3) Redoubt dual mgn9h + HUVUD toolhead PCB (different connector cover and fan front plate)

 [(1) Voron V2] -